 We think you’ll find QPS to be a useful addition to your reading assessment repertoire.
 Click here for more information on this affordable tool, including sample assessments and scoring sheets.
 As always, contact us with any questions.

-Congratulations to Star Student Isaac E. from Springdale, AR!
-Isaac is a seventh-grade student at J.O.
-Kelly Middle School.
-Isaac’s teacher, Nicole Breaux, had this to say about him:
+Congratulations to Star Student Gabriel B. from High Point, NC!
+Gabriel is a seventh-grade student at Ferndale Middle School.
+Gabriel’s teacher, Julie Kimsey, had this to say about him:

 The Read Naturally Star of the Month program is designed to celebrate students who work hard to improve their reading skills.
 Each month, we select one student to feature in our newsletter.
 The selected student will win a $20 Barnes & Noble gift card, and the school or teacher who nominated the student will receive a $200 gift certificate for Read Naturally materials.

 If you entered the drawing and your student did not win this month, he or she will remain in the selection pool for future months!

 To nominate your deserving student, visit the entry form.

 Next week, we will be exhibiting at the National Association of Psychologists (NASP) Conference in Washington, DC from February 18 – 21, 2014.
 This conference brings together more than 6,000 attendees focused on the education and mental health issues affecting children and youth.
 If you are able to attend, make sure to visit our booth #507 for a chance to win free curriculum.
 We will also be presenting a presentation.

 Reading Assessments: A Foundation for an RTI Model